zpnoob/tp/docs/UserGuide.md

 #### Saving the data

-InsuraBook data are saved in the hard disk automatically after any command that changes the data.
+InsuraBook data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 #### Editing the data file

-InsuraBook data are saved automatically as a JSON file `[JAR file location]/data/insurabook.json`.
+InsuraBook data is saved automatically as a JSON file `[JAR file location]/data/insurabook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning">